Men's 100 metres world record progression: Records 1912–1976

 The first manual time of 9.9 seconds was recorded for Bob Hayes in the final of the 100 metres at the 1964 Olympics.
 Hayes' official time of 10.0 seconds was determined by rounding down the electronic time of 10.06 to the nearest tenth of a second, giving the appearance of a manual time.
 This method was unique to the Olympics of 1964 and 1968, and the officials at the track recorded Hayes' time as 9.9 seconds.
+Similarly, the Amateur Athletic Union's introduction of FAT at its 1975 championships meant that Steve Williams' manual 9.8 seconds in the 100 metres semifinal was discounted in favour of the FAT of 10.19 seconds.

 Records since 1977

 Since 1975, the IAAF has accepted separate automatically electronically timed records for events up to 400 metres.
 Starting on January 1, 1977, the IAAF has required fully automatic timing to the hundredth of a second for these events.

 Jim Hines' October 1968 Olympic gold medal run was the fastest recorded fully electronic 100 metre race up to that date, at 9.95 seconds.
 Track and Field News has compiled an unofficial list of automatically timed records starting with the 1964 Olympics and Bob Hayes' gold medal performance there.
 Those marks are included in the progression.

 The event is linked on some of the dates.